elasticio/elasticio.github.io/content/_guides/outgoing-message-templates-universal.md

 ### 1. Agent Request
 Template name: `agent-request`

 This message is sent out in case a local agent is requested.
 By default, the email is sent to support address.
-However, you can specify an email address per installation using the following environment variable: `AGENT_REQUESTS_EMAIL`.
+However, your Platform Operations Team can specify an email address per installation using the following environment variable per installation: `AGENT_REQUESTS_EMAIL`.

 To trigger the message, follow these steps: